huynguy-db/arcion-docs/content/docs/source-setup/Db2/Db2_i_AS400.md

 ### Configure Replicant

-Configure your Source Db2 connection configuration file for Replicant like the following:
+You need to configure your Source Db2 connection configuration file for Replicant.
+If you store your connection credentials in AWS Secrets Manager, you can tell Replicant to retrieve them.
+For more information, see [Retrieve credentials from AWS Secrets Manager](/docs/references/secrets-manager).

+Otherwise, you can put your credentials like usernames and passwords in plain form like the sample below:

 ```YAML
 type: DB2